michelch17/unidbtask3/README.txt

       COURSE INSTANCE ID = 6
       TEACHING ACTIVITY ID = 1

+    OBS!
 Course instance 4, 5, and 6 are inserted solely to trigger this exception.

 Task 4: Deallocate a teaching activity
   Choose any employee that is already allocated to an activity.